April 6, 2018

 Theories are still being researched; the immune system could be attacking healthy cells in the brain, not unlike what happens in other autoimmune disorders.
 Or, the body’s overreaction to a virus or bacteria entering the brain may be causing the issues.
 Once the cause is determined, it could possibly allow physicians to stop the process in the early stages and restrict the resulting dementia.

-Continuum is a leader in providing dementia care in St. Louis for those impacted, as we wait for an Alzheimer’s disease research breakthrough that leads to a cure.
+Continuum is a leader in providing dementia home care in St. Louis, MO and nearby communities for those impacted, as we wait for an Alzheimer’s disease research breakthrough that leads to a cure.
 Whether the need is for short-term respite care to allow family caregivers a break, full-time, around-the-clock care, or anything in between, we’re available as needed to make life easier for those with dementia and those who care for them.
-Contact us today to find out how we can help.
+Contact us today to find out how we can help and to learn if our dementia home care services are available in your community.